coelhucas/Godot-Runtime-Console/README.md

 Still have some work to do.
 Some instructions below:

+Observations:
-Press Insert to send the command.
+- Press Insert to send the command.
+- Stay tuned in the nodes paths, otherwise you can get errors.

 default commands: